 Help save our kauri forests.
 When you are around kauri:

-- use cleaning stations found on major track entrances - scrub to remove all soil and spray with sterigene
+- use cleaning stations at track entrances - scrub to remove all soil and spray with sterigene

 - stay on the track and off kauri roots